To qualify, you must:

-- Visit the Career Center located in Campus Center, CC-104 for information on resume writing or interviewing tips.
+- Visit the Career Education & Development Office located in Campus Center, CC-104 for information on resume writing or interviewing tips.
 You may also contact the School of Business for specific internship information.

-- Internship listings can be viewed on Stockton Works.
+- Internship listings can be viewed on Handshake.

 - To turn in paperwork or for any additional questions, visit the Business School Office in H-118 and speak to Donna Hauer or any other staff member (or call 609-652-4534).